Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

-Given that several original traces are reduced to the same reduced trace, a binary-style search is implemented for computing the alignments.
-This search starts by taking all original traces that share the same reduced trace, and ordering them in an ascending order with respect to the total number of reduced labels ($\redReps$ from Def.~\ref{def:reduction}), which will define an interval with the reduced traces with lowest and highest number of reduced labels on the extremes.
+The binary search starts by taking all original traces that share the same reduced trace, and ordering them in an ascending order with respect to the total number of reduced labels ($\redReps$ from Def.~\ref{def:reduction}), which will define an interval with the reduced traces with lowest and highest number of reduced labels on the extremes.
 The binary search proceeds by computing the alignments for the reduced traces, it starts by taking the two reduced traces with the lowest and highest number of reduced labels.
-The search stops when the alignments for both -- lowest and highest reduced labels -- are equal (i.e. involve the same synchronizations) and, if there is any reduced traced between them wr.t. the order, then it will get the same alignment.
+The search stops when the alignments for both -- lowest and highest reduced labels -- are equal (i.e. involve the same synchronizations) and, if there is any reduced traced between them w.r.t. the order, then it will get the same alignment.
 In case the alignments are not equal, the search continues by splitting the interval into two, investigating one interval from the lowest value of $\redReps$ to the average and one interval from the average to the highest value of $\redReps$ until all alignments have been computed (either implicitly as part of an interval or as explicitly as a border of an interval).

-For example, traces (3) to (5) in Fig.~\ref{fig:runningExampleReduction} are an interval for the binary search as their reduced traces are the same.
+In the running example, traces (3) to (5) in Fig.~\ref{fig:runningExampleReduction} are an interval for the binary search as their reduced traces are the same.
 The traces are already sorted according to $\redReps$, next the alignments are computed for traces (3) and (5) with the lowest and highest numbers of $\redReps$, respectively.
 Both reduced traces lead to the same alignment as reported in Fig.~\ref{fig:runningExampleAlignment} and the computation of the alignment for trace (4) can be omitted.

 The binary search is described in Alg.~\ref{alg:BinarySearchAlignments}, it starts by sorting all original trace reductions for a given reduced trace according to their overall number of reduced labels $\redReps$.
 Please note that we use $\sortAsc x$ to formalize sorting a set into a sequence by using the order of variable $x$ in ascending order.
 We start with the largest interval from the minimum to the maximum number of repetitions.
 Then we calculate a reduced alignment for the lower and one for the upper border and store them in a function $\alignments$ relating trace reductions to alignments of reduced traces (to prevent re-computing alignments when the interval needs to be split).
 If the alignment of the lower equals the alignment of the upper border, then all intermediate trace reductions relate to the same reduced alignment.
 Otherwise, the binary search continues with the two new intervals, one from the lower to the average and another from the average to the upper number of reduced labels.
 This binary search continues until all open intervals have been investigated, which in the worst-case computes one reduced alignment for each trace reduction.
 For the function align, we refer to \cite{s-comps}.
 In this article, we use the adjusted cost function according to Def.~\ref{def:adjustedCostF}.